Changing GST Basis in Xero Post Conversion

 Providing this advice is outside of the scope of services we offer so we recommend you confirm with your accountant or bookkeeper what adjustments are required and how to calculate them.

-1. Change Accounting Basis in Financial Settings
+Step 1.
+Change GST Accounting Basis in Financial Settings

 Steps to update the Accounting Basis in Xero,